Iran sends message of resistance to US at UNGA

 Democratic presidential nominee Joe Biden has announced in recent weeks that if elected, he will come back to the nuclear deal, but will work to pressure Iran into wider negotiations that will include its ballistic missiles programme.

-He also boasted about killing Iran's top general Qassem Soleimani in early January in Iraq, who Trump called "the world's top terrorist".
+He also boasted about assassinating Iran’s top general Qassem Soleimani in early January in Iraq, who Trump called “the world’s top terrorist”.

-Soleimani's killing by a US drone strike brought Iran-US tensions to a boiling point, prompting the country to repeatedly promise "harsh revenge" for one of its most revered figures.
+Soleimani’s killing by a US drone strike brought Iran-US tensions to a boiling point, prompting the Islamic Republic to repeatedly promise “harsh revenge” for one of its most revered figures.

 “I repeat our call for all parties to abide by their responsibilities under the Joint Comprehensive Plan of Action, which provides serious contributions to regional and global security,” he said.